 US Agencies (Farm Credit Administration, FDIC, FED, FHFA, and OCC) finalized changes to the swap margin rule to facilitate implementation of prudent risk management strategies at banks and other entities with significant swap activities.
-The final rule will become effective 60 days after publication in the Federal Register.
+The final rule will become effective on August 31, 2020.
 Simultaneously, the agencies are requesting comment on an interim final rule that extends the compliance date of the initial margin requirements of the swap margin rules to September 01, 2021, for swap entities and counterparties with average annual notional swap portfolios of USD 50 billion to USD 750 billion.
 The interim final rule also extends the initial margin compliance date to September 01, 2022, for counterparties with average annual notional swap portfolios of USD 8 billion to USD 50 billion.
-Comments on the interim final rule will be accepted for 60 days following publication in the Federal Register.
+Comments on the interim final rule will be accepted until August 31, 2020 and it will become effective on September 01, 2020.

 The swap margin rule, as adopted in 2015, takes effect under a phased compliance schedule spanning from 2016 through 2020 and the entities covered by the rule continue to hold swaps in their portfolios that were entered into before the effective dates of the rule.
 Such swaps are grandfathered from the swap margin rule’s requirements until they expire according to their terms.
 The final rule addresses comments received in response to the agencies’ publication of the interim final rule that would preserve the status of legacy swaps meeting certain criteria if the United Kingdom withdraws from the European Union (Brexit) without a negotiated settlement agreement.
 In addition, the final rule:

 - Permits swaps entered into prior to an applicable compliance date (legacy swaps) to retain their legacy status in the event that they are amended to replace an interbank offered rate (IBOR) or other discontinued rate